 We also compare the birds by size, taste, egg laying, temperament, broodiness and raising turkey poults.
 (The weights listed are for mature breeding birds.)

-Midget White – Developed by Dr. J. Robert Smyth at the University of Massachusetts in the 1960s as a smaller meat turkey, unfortunately for the Midgets they never really caught on and the flock was dispersed.
+The Midget White breed was developed by Dr. J. Robert Smyth at the University of Massachusetts in the 1960s as a smaller meat turkey.
+Unfortunately for the Midgets, they never really caught on and the flock was dispersed.
 The Midget White and the Beltsville Small White were the only two varieties specifically bred for the modern poultry market; the others are much older and were developed on a more local or geographic level.
 The Midget White was never accepted into the APA.

 Midget White toms weigh 16 to 20 pounds; hens 8 to 12 pounds.
 Taste-wise the Midgets are the hands-down favorite at our table and we rank them number one.
 They lay a surprisingly large egg for a small hen, which can cause prolapse problems with young hens on the first laying cycle.
 They tend to be early layers but go broody quickly, are good sitters and do well at raising poults.
 In temperament, they are calm natured.
 The hens can be fence jumpers due to their lightweight.

-Beltsville Small White – Developed in the 1930s at the USDA research station in Beltsville, Maryland by Stanley Marsden and others.
+Beltsville Small Whites were developed in the 1930s at the USDA research station in Beltsville, Maryland by Stanley Marsden and others.
 At the height of popularity, the BSW was the number one selling turkey in the United States, outselling all the other varieties.
 Its success was short lived.
 As the Broad Breasted type turkey became more popular, with its shorter growing time and larger size, the BSW declined rapidly in numbers.
 They were recognized by the APA in 1951.

 Beltsville Small White size is basically the same as the Midgets plus a few pounds and wider in the breast.
 A very nice table bird, they dress well and have the “classic turkey” appearance; however, we rank them fourth in taste as they have a more bland flavor than the others.
 They are the most prolific layers and outlay all our other varieties combined.
 The younger hens show little interest in sitting but the more mature hens are more inclined to sit and hatch eggs and do well.
 Temperament-wise they are the most standoffish; they show little interest in us except at feeding time.